Apply for membership

 - Medical Student Affiliates, Foundation Affiliates and Affiliate applications will normally be processed within a week of receipt

 - Applications for Associate Membership, Junior Membership, Ordinary Membership and Fellowship for those registered on the GMC specialist register in paediatrics are considered monthly.
 The deadline for reciept of applications is the fourteenth of each month

 - Applications for Fellowship for those not on the GMC Specialist Register in Paediatrics are considered three times a year via Membership Committee and Council.
-The next deadline for applications is 3rd May 2013, for admission on 1st August 2013
+The next deadline for applications is 15 December 2013, for admission in April 2014

 All applications for membership should include a completed application form and payment.
 Please read the(PDF, 26KB, 1 page) carefully before applying for membership to make sure that you return all the correct documentation.